Charles Kickham: Early life

 Charles Kickham was born at Mullinahone, County Tipperary, on 9 May 1828.
-His father John Kickham was proprietor of the principal drapery in the locality, and was held in high esteem for his patriotic spirit.
+His father John Kickham was the proprietor of the principal drapery in the locality and was held in high esteem for his patriotic spirit.
 His mother, Anne O'Mahony, was related to the Fenian leader John O'Mahony.
 Charles Kickham grew up largely deaf and almost blind, the result of an explosion with a powder flask when he was 13.
 He was educated locally, where it was intended he study for the medical profession.

-During his boyhood the Repeal agitation was at its height, and he soon became versed in its arguments, and was inspired by its principles.
+During his boyhood the Repeal agitation was at its height, and he soon became versed in its arguments and was inspired by its principles.
 He often heard the issues discussed in his father's shop and at home amongst all his friends and acquaintances.

 The Nation

 From a young age he was imbued with these patriotic ideals.
-He became acquainted with the teaching of the Young Irelanders through their newspaper The Nation from its foundation in October, 1842.
+He became acquainted with the teaching of the Young Irelanders through their newspaper The Nation from its foundation in October 1842.
 Kickham's father used to read the paper aloud every week for the family.
 This reading would include the speeches in Reconciliation Hall (home of the Repeal Association) and reports on Repeal meetings in the provinces.
-Also of interest was the lead articles and literary pages, including, the "Poet’s Corner."
+Also of interest were the lead articles and literary pages, including, the "Poet’s Corner."
 Like all the young people of the time, and a great many of the old ones, according to Seán Ua Ceallaigh, his sympathies went with the Young Irelanders on their secession from the Repeal Association.